michael-chiang-dev5/template/README.md

 # Notes on design decisions

-## Testing
+## Supertest

+There are two possible strategies to test the backend.

+1. Initialize and teardown the server prior to running tests, listening to port 8081.
+Run all tests on the same server instance.
+2. Initialize a different server for each test.
+These servers are passed directly to supertest's `request` and do not listen to any ports.

+I have implemented (2) because it allows for greater modularity of tests.
+If tests affect the state of the server, then testing order could affect test outcomes.

+# Miscellaneous

-The extend-expect module is a part of @testing-library/jest-dom that extends the expect global with the custom matchers provided by the library.
-This makes it easier to use the matchers in your tests, as you don't have to import them separately.
+- The extend-expect module is a part of @testing-library/jest-dom that extends `expect` with custom matchers automatically so you don't have to import them separately.

 ## mocking static assets